Whether you have pigs as pets or are breeding pigs to generate an income, seeing your pig struggle to walk is stressful.

 Torn Ligaments or Tendons

 Usually, when I call my pigs for supper, they come rushing over.
 My one pig just lay on the ground, shivering and refusing to move.
-A pig doesn’t say no to a meal, so I was instantly alerted to there being something wrong.
-I feared a torn ligament, though I knew that Porcine congenital splay leg syndrome was also a likely culprit.
+A pig doesn’t say no to a meal, so I was instantly alerted that there being something wrong.
+I feared a torn ligament.

 Treating Torn Ligaments or Tendons